-Shanghai Turbo Enterprises Limited is an investment holding company manufactures and sells precision vane products for steam turbine power generator manufacturers in the China, Japan and South Korea.
-Its main subsidiary, Changzhou 3D Technological Complete Set Equipment Company Limited ("CZ3D") which based in Changzhou, China, offers stationary and moving vanes and nozzles which are used as components in steam turbine generators for power generation in power plants, power stations and substations.
+Shanghai Turbo Enterprises Limited is an investment holding company that manufactures and sells precision vane products for steam turbine power generator manufacturers in China, Japan and South Korea.
+Its main subsidiary, Changzhou 3D Technological Complete Set Equipment Company Limited ("CZ3D") which is based in Changzhou, China, manufactures stationary and moving vanes and nozzles which are used as components in steam turbine generators for power generation in power plants, power stations and substations.
 It also provides precision vane products related subcontracting services.
-The Group was founded in 1997 and listed in Singapore Stock Exchange in 2008.
+The Group was founded in 1997 and listed on the Singapore Stock Exchange in 2006.